Reading and subscribing

 Once you are subscribed and have a user account, you will need to be logged in to your account to continue reading articles from our journalists.

 All-access pass to all articles written by our journalists are included with your $7.99 subscription.

 Is there any free content on the Observer?

-Yes, The Observatory, the weekly article on things to do in Mountain Home, will be forever free.
-In addition, any news we receive that is “submitted news”, essentially press releases like those commonly found from the Baxter County Library, will be free for public consumption.
+Yes, any news we receive that is “submitted news”, such as press releases like those commonly found from the Baxter County Library, will be free for public consumption.
 Submitted news that requires our newsroom to heavily edit or re-write an article in format will not be available as free news.